Updated: July 2022

 Scrive remains a processor, or subprocessor, on behalf of the customer that initiated the specific electronic signature process.

-The legal basis to process External Scrive eSign users’ personal data is to provide the services under the Scrive eSign License Agreement between Scrive and the controller.
+The legal basis to process External Scrive eSign users’ personal data is to provide the services under an agreement between Scrive and the controller.

 When Scrive acts as the processor (or subprocessor) on behalf of a customer using the eSign service, the customer is responsible for the processing of your personal data and the legal basis of processing.

 - If you have an individual account with Scrive eSign, Scrive is processing the following personal data in relation to you: